openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 We're increasingly hearing that OpenFaaS functions are convenient for ingesting, transforming and processing large amounts of data.
 Functions are a natural fit for processing data because they're short-lived, stateless, efficient and can scale out to processing large amounts of data in parallel.

 A common pattern used when processing large amounts of data is to break down an expensive task into smaller sub tasks that can be executed in parallel.
 This fan-out pattern is already available in OpenFaaS through asynchronous functions.
-With the async feature, invocations are queued up and processed as and when there's capacity.
+With the async feature, invocations are queued up and processed as and when there's capacity available.

 > In a previous article, we showed you how to process large amounts of data both asynchronously and reliably with the fan-out pattern: [How to process your data the resilient way with back pressure ](https://www.openfaas.com/blog/limits-and-backpressure/).